A B C D E F G H I J M N O P R S T V W

 Adequate Control

-Present if management has planned and organized (designed) business processes and activities in a manner which provides reasonable assurance that the organization's objectives and goals will be achieved efficiently and economically.
+Present if management has planned and organized (designed) business processes and activities in a manner that provides reasonable assurance that the organization's objectives and goals will be achieved efficiently and economically.

 Adequate Performance